juntao/arenztopia/content/news/Issue 24.md

 We interveiwed Leon Courageux, the brave hero who saved a little girl from a fire in North Olb City.
 Video footage from a bystander captured his heroic actions.

-Olb City Announcer: So, first, What made you do it?
+Olb City Announcer: So, first, what made you do it?

-Leon Courageux: I think just seeing the terror in her eyes.
+Leon Courageux: I think it was just seeing the terror in her eyes.
 It was horrible.
 She looked so scared.

 OCA: Wow.
 That is very brave.
 What were you doing there?

 LC: Well, I was going for a jog in my neighborhood, the same place the fire was.
 I live probably 7 houses down the street, and I saw the fire.
-For a little while, I was standing watching.
+For a little while, I was standing and watching.
 But, when saw the girl through the window, I went in.

 OCA: That is very brave!
 How have you reacted to all of this crazyness of being on TV and the news and social media?